How iWD works

-iWD lets you capture workitems from existing enterprise workflow systems and create, monitor and manage a single global task list for your contact center.
+iWD lets you capture workitems from existing enterprise workflow systems and create, monitor and manage a single universal queue for your contact center.
 This list is sorted on business value and prioritized to ensure that the most critical or highest-value workitems are distributed to the right resource at the right time, regardless of media type, system or location.

 iWD takes workitems from existing enterprise software applications (such as ERP, BPM, DCM, Salesforce) and homegrown legacy systems.
 It analyzes the business context of the workitem—for example, the associated business process, product requested, or value of the customer making the request.
-Then it creates a single global task list, sorted on business value.
+Then it creates a single universal queue, sorted on business value.
 This ensures that the most critical or highest-value workitem are distributed to the right resource at the right time, regardless of media type, system or location.

 You use the Cloud iWD API to create, update or delete workitems.
 These are then categorized, prioritized and routed to employees according to configured rules and assigned routing application logic.
 A Genesys Designer application handles routing/distribution of the workitems, which are then handled by employees using Agent Desktop.